 Through our extensive experience conducting restaurant commercial due diligence engagements, we’ve found that the same findings continue to crop up again and again.

+In the restaurant industry more companies are going private than making initial public offerings.
 The pains of going public these days can be avoided while still gaining funding as there are trillions in private equity capital ready to be invested globally (and billions earmarked for foodservice).

 How could you grow your business with a $50m private equity investment?
 Would you expand into new markets, roll out the prototypes you’ve been dreaming of, or deploy new technology to make it even easier for diners to get your food?
 Here we offer a brief overview of PE funds operations, focusing on each stage of the deal.